intel/QAT_Engine/README.md

         can be copied into the folder containing the other dynamic engines when you run 'make install'.
 If you do not specify this then 'make install' will fail.
+        For example if you installed OpenSSL to its default location of `/usr/local/ssl` then you would use the following setting:
+        --with-openssl_install_dir=/usr/local/ssl

+    Mandatory (when using the Upstream Intel&reg; Quickassist Technology Driver)

+    --enable-upstream_driver/--disable-upsteam_driver
+        Enable/Disable linking against the Upstream Intel&reg; Quickassist Technology Driver.
+If linking against the Upstream Intel&reg;
+        Quickassist Driver then this option must be enabled (disabled by default).

     Optional

-    --with-cmd_dir=/path/to/common_memory_driver
+    --with-qat_build_dir=/path/to/qat_driver/build
-        Specify the path to the top level folder containing the Common Memory Driver.
-The Common Memory Driver is an alternative pinned contiguous memory driver that is distributed with the Intel&reg;
+        Specify the path to the location of the built Intel&reg;
+        Quickassist Technology Driver library files.
+This path is needed in order to link to the userspace libraries of the Intel&reg;
         Quickassist Technology Driver.
+The default if not specified is to use the path specified by --with-qat_dir with '/build' appended.
+        You only need to specify this parameter if the driver library files have been built somewhere other than the default.

+    --enable-usdm/--disable-usdm
+        Enable/Disable compiling against the USDM component and that the link should be configured to link in the userspace library of the USDM component.
+The USDM component is a pinned contiguous memory driver that is distributed with the Upstream Intel&reg;
-It can be used instead of the supplied qat_contig_mem memory driver.
-Specifying this parameter will cause the engine to be built to use the Common Memory Driver rather than the default qat_contig_mem driver.
+        Quickassist Technology Driver.
+It can be used instead of the supplied qat_contig_mem memory driver (disabled by default).

-    --with-upstream_driver_cmd_dir=/path/to/common_memory_driver
-        Specify the path to the top level folder containing the Common Memory Driver.
-The Upstream Intel&req; Quickassist Technology Driver uses the Common Memory Driver by default but requires the Common Memory Driver shared userspace library to be linked into the engine.
-Specifying this option tells the linker that the engine is being linked against the Upstream Intel&reg; Quickassist Technology Driver and the path to the needed Common Memory Driver library.
-Specifying this path does not mean the engine will use the Common Memory Driver for its internal contiguous pinned memory allocations.
-If that is also required then the --with-cmd_dir option should also be specified pointing to the same location.
-        If you are building on a system with the Upstream Intel&reg;
-        Quickassist Technology Driver then it is Mandatory to specify this option.
+    --with-usdm_dir=/path/to/usdm/directory
+        Specify the path to the location of the USDM component.
+        The default if not specified is to use the path specified by --with-qat_dir with '/quickassist/utilities/libusdm_drv' appended.
+        You only only need to specify this parameter if using the USDM component, and if the path to it is different from the default.

     --disable-qat_rsa/--enable-qat_rsa
         Disable/Enable Intel&reg; Quickassist Technology